Priyanka (drag queen): Career

-At the 9th Canadian Screen Awards in 2021, she received a nomination for Best Supporting Performance in a Web Program or Series for her Drag Ball appearance, and was one of the ten nominees for the fan-voted Audience Choice Award, as well as serving as the narrator of the livestream present⁹ation for lifestyle and reality categories on May 17.
+At the 9th Canadian Screen Awards in 2021, she received a nomination for Best Supporting Performance in a Web Program or Series for her Drag Ball appearance, and was one of the ten nominees for the fan-voted Audience Choice Award, as well as serving as the narrator of the livestream presentation for lifestyle and reality categories on May 17.

 Following the conclusion of the season, she headlined a cross-Canada tour with the other Canada's Drag Race contestants, which was performed at drive-in venues due to the ongoing social distancing restrictions remaining in place during the COVID-19 pandemic in Canada.
 In October, she participated alongside Scarlett Bobo, Rita Baga and Jimbo in an online panel discussion as part of the Just for Laughs festival.
 Priyanka was featured on the cover of Gay Times digital issue, her first magazine cover.
 In November and December 2020, Priyanka appeared as the celebrity spokesperson in a Canadian advertising campaign for SodaStream.
 She has also starred in online advertising campaigns for Shoppers Drug Mart and the Bank of Montreal.

 In April 2021, she was announced as the host of the 2021 virtual edition of Pride Toronto.
 In May 2021, she partnered with Vizzy Hard Seltzer, serving as community impact director.
 In August 2021, they were a featured performer in Drag Fest, a live music festival.
-She currently co-hosts the Forever Dog podcast Famous This Week alongside Brooke Lynn Hytes, which won a Canadian Podcasting Award in 2022.

-In July 2021, Priyanka released the EP Taste Test. which surpassed 10 million streams, as of February 2023.
+She also co-hosted the Forever Dog podcast Famous This Week alongside Brooke Lynn Hytes, which won a Canadian Podcasting Award in 2022.In July 2021, Priyanka released her debut music project, the EP Taste Test. which surpassed 16 million streams, as of January 2024.
 In addition, Priyanka was featured on the July/August 2021 edition of Elle Canada, becoming the first drag queen to do so.
 In November 2021, Priyanka was named as a co-host with Lindsay Ell of the 2021 Canadian Country Music Awards.
-At the same time, she released the country music single "Country Queen". which she performed during the opening number of the award ceremony.
+Priyanka released the country music single "Country Queen", which she performed during the opening number of the award ceremony.
+In December 2021, Priyanka appeared on season 2 of Canada's Drag Race as a guest, to crown her successor.
+The look that she wore was dubbed one of the best looks across the entire Drag Race franchise.

-In February 2023, Suknanan signed a development deal with Bell Media on potential future television or film projects.